-The Exchange proposes to modify certain pricing limitations for companies listing in connection with a Direct Listing with a Capital Raise in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
-This Amendment No. 1 supersedes the original filing in its entirety.
+The Exchange proposes to modify certain pricing limitations for companies listing in connection with a Direct Listing with a Capital Raise on the Nasdaq Global Select Market in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
+This Amendment No. 2 supersedes the original filing, as modified by Amendment No. 1, in its entirety.